-Next we looked at the rating distribution per rubric for the subset of 13 common artifacts that all 3 raters assessed.
-Figure 3 shows the facet plot consisting of the 7 bar plots for each rubrics.
+Next, we looked at the rating distribution per rubric for the subset of 13 common artifacts.
+Figure 3 shows the facet plot consisting of 7 bar plots for each Rubric.
+We can observe that the highest rating of 4 was missing in several of the rubrics including CritDes, InitEDA, RsrchQ, SelMeth and VisOrg.
+However, the general trend in rating distribution was similar to the facet plot in Figure 1, which uses the full dataset.

-Figure 3: Rating distribution per rater on 13-subset data
+Figure 3: Rating distribution per rater on 13 common artifacts